OsianJL/OsianJL/README.md

 <h1>Hi!
 I am Osián, and I am a full-stack software engineer👋</h1>
 </div>

-- 👀 I love the programming world, and its endless possibilities: Websites, Apps, AI, etc...
+- 👀 I love the programming world, and its endless possibilities: APIs, Websites, Mobile, AI, etc...
-- 🌱 I work with Javascript, TypeScript ,Astro, React, React Native, Node, Express, Python, Flask, Tailwind, CSS, HTML
+- 🌱 I work with Python, Flask, postgreSQL, Docker, Javascript, TypeScript, React, React Native, Node, Express, Tailwind, CSS, HTML
-- 💞️ Interested in any project where I can keep learning and growing as a Software engineer, which is the cornerstone of my life
+- 💞️ Interested in any project where I can keep learning and growing as a Software engineer
 - 📫 Reach me here: <a href="https://www.linkedin.com/in/osianjorge/">LinkedIn Profile</a>

 ### 🛠 &nbsp;Languages and Tools :